-The next time you start explaining about the difference between Raster vs. Vector art files (all while your client develops an über confused look on his face) just share these easy-to-understand differences instead:
+The next time you start explaining about the difference between Raster vs. Vector art files just share these easy-to-understand differences instead. (all while your client develops an über confused look on his face)

 A Raster image is made of hundreds (if not thousands or millions) of tiny squares of color, referred as either pixels or dots.
 (Technically pixels refer to color blocks viewed on a monitor whereas dots corresponds to the ink dots on a printed piece.)

 The most common type of Raster graphic is a photograph or an image created using Adobe Photoshop.
 Popular Raster file formats include: JPG/JPEG, PSD, PNG, TIFF, BMP, GIF etc.

 A Vector image uses math to draw shapes using lines and curves.
 So a Raster image of a 1” x 1” square at 300 dpi will have 300 individuals’ pieces of information.
 A Vector image will only contain four points, one for each corner; the computer will “connect the dots” and fill in the missing information.

 The most common types of Vector graphics are Fonts and Logos.
 The designer’s go to program for creating and editing Vector files is Adobe Illustrator and Corel Draw.
 Most common Vector file format extensions include: EPS, AI, PDF & CDR.

 The following table compares some of the pros and cons between Raster and Vector images: